HareemFatima5/Applied-Generative-AI-Engineering/week 5/README.md

 creation date receive no recency boost, positive or negative.

-All three signals are combined before the final top-k chunks are selected and passed to the language model for answer generation, along with their metadata, so retrieval is not vector similarity alone at any stage of the pipeline.
+All three signals are combined before the final top-k chunks are selected and passed to the language model for answer generation along with their metadata so retrieval is not vector similarity alone at any stage of the pipeline.